 Perhaps the most significant theme that emerged from aligning with the new accreditation standards is student-centered scheduling, which is exemplified throughout the entire ISER.
-Standard 2.5 provides a detailed overview of Power Combos, an innovative student-centered scheduling strategy where Guided Pathway Strategy Teams (GPS) collaborate with the Office of Institutional Effectiveness (OIE) to identify healthy and toxic course combinations, scheduling courses to enhance retention, success, and persistence rates.
+Standard 2.5 provides a detailed overview of Power Combos, an innovative student-centered scheduling strategy where Guided Pathway Strategy Teams (GPS) used data from Ad Astra to identify healthy and toxic course combinations, scheduling courses to enhance retention, success, and persistence rates.